 To measure impacts on UI receipt, employment, and earnings, the authors compared the outcomes of members of each of the three treatment groups with those of the control group.

 Public benefits receipt

 - The study found that the JSA-only, JSA-plus-training, and JSA-plus-reemployment bonus groups reduced at least one measure of UI benefits received in the benefit year relative to the control group.

-- According to the survey data, the JSA-only and JSA-plus-reemployment-bonus groups had higher employment rates and earnings in the year following participants’ initial UI claims than control group members (no difference was found for the JSA-plus-training group).
+- According to the survey data, the JSA-only and JSA-plus-reemployment-bonus groups had higher earnings in the year following participants’ initial UI claims than control group members (no difference was found for the JSA-plus-training group).
 The earnings differences were greatest in magnitude—approximately $100 to $200 per quarter—and statistically significant during the first two quarters following the initial claim, with the differences disappearing by the third quarter.

 - The earnings impacts were not observed when the analysis instead used administrative data.

 Considerations for Interpreting the Findings